WARNING: Deprecated in 7.15.0.

 GetDataFrameAnalyticsRequest object and returns a

-GetDataFrameAnalyticsRequest requires either a data frame analytics config id, a comma separated list of ids or
+GetDataFrameAnalyticsRequest requires either a data frame analytics job ID, a comma-separated list of

-_all to get all data frame analytics configs.
+_all to get all data frame analytics jobs.

 When executing a